Hong Kong: E-Commerce

 - It removes any legal impediments to the conduct of electronic transactions;

-- It provides certainty and security in the conduct of electronic transactions and thereby enhances the confidence and trust of the public in carrying out such transactions;
+- It provides certainty and security in the conduct of electronic transactions and thereby raises the confidence and trust of the public in carrying out such transactions;

 - It adopts a minimalist regulatory approach so as not to unnecessarily constrain the development of electronic commerce in the private sector.